Sobach/smapy/docs/keychain.md

 * **dump**(*key_dir = os.path.dirname(&#95;&#95;file&#95;&#95;)*)

-    This method stores KeyChain object on hard drive.
+    Stores KeyChain object on hard drive.
 It uses `pickle` module to create dump and writes it on disk.
 File name - is a hash-string, obtained from current date and KeyChain tokens.
 You can specify folder name as `key_dir` parameter.
 Otherwise KeyChain would be dumped to module's directory.

 * **available_dumps**(*key_dir = os.path.dirname(&#95;&#95;file&#95;&#95;)*)

-    This method checks specified directory and loads all saved KeyChain dumps from it.
-Method returns dictionary object with three items:
+    Checks specified directory and loads all saved KeyChain dumps from it.
+Method returns list of dictionary objects with three items:

     - `hash` - name of the dump-file without extension;